makob/weewx-mqtt-input/README.md

 Please note a couple of limitations (all in the name of simplicity):

 * Only Python3 is supported.
 You need to run at least WeeWX version 4.x.
-* Only a single value per MQTT topic -- just the way MQTT is supposed to be used.
+* Only a single value per MQTT topic is supported -- just the way MQTT is supposed to be used.
-* TLS is not (yet) supported
+ * TLS is not (yet) supported.

 ## Installation